 “I was led to conclude that the sweet voice of reason alone could not do the job, that campaign contributions could not do the job, but the combination of the sweet voice of reason and substantial campaign contributions might very well do the job.”

 This insight was the seed that grew into the Council for a Livable World, which today upholds Szilard’s legacy by advocating on Capitol Hill for sound policies to reduce nuclear threats, and by endorsing and raising funds for Congressional candidates who support these goals.
-In 2018, we raised $1.2 million for Congressional candidates, and in 2020, we hope to exceed that goal.
+In the 2020 cycle, we helped raise $1.5 million for progressive Congressional candidates nationwide, and we hope to build on that great success in 2022.

 Learn more about Szilard and the founding of CLW from former board member and Szilard biographer William Lanouette.